By Dr. Luke Tolley,

 So what is this fake chocolate that they use?
 The main difference is primarily in the fat that they use.
 As I mentioned, real chocolate has cocoa butter as its main fat.
 Cocoa butter is unusual as a fat because at room temperature it’s quite hard, but it melts at just below body temperature to a thin liquid.
 This is why you can get the good snap of a well-tempered chocolate bar, and yet it will still melt beautifully in the mouth.
 Most fats start softer and melt gradually.
 This means that if you used one of them to try to replace cocoa butter, you would have a bar that doesn’t have that snap and wouldn’t melt in your mouth the right way.
 Often the melting point isn’t right, so you get that waxy feel in your mouth when you eat them.

-Companies that make compound coatings (one of the generic terms for fake chocolate), have spent lots of time and money to try to find a replacement for cocoa butter.
+make compound coatings (one of the generic terms for fake chocolate), have spent lots of time and money to try to find a replacement for cocoa butter.
 One of the ones that they use these days is fractionated palm oil.
 Sounds delicious, right?
 Let me explain what it is.
 Palm oils are oils that you get from palm trees – obvious, right?
 Right away you can guess one of the problems that palm oils cause.
 Palm trees like to grow in rainforest or jungle conditions, so often the natural forest is removed and replaced with a palm oil plantation.
 As the use of palm oils increases, this deforestation accelerates.
 For this and other reasons many people have some ethical concerns about the growing use of palm oils.

-Let’s now look at the 'fractionated' part of the name.
+at the 'fractionated' part of the name.
 There are different parts of the palm trees that you can get oil from, but none of it is solid enough and has the right melting characteristics to replace cocoa butter.
 Since these oils have several different types of fat molecules in them, scientists have found ways to separate the fat into batches based on which fat molecule they have.
 These batches are called fractions, so fractionated oils are where they take a natural oil and separate it into its components.
 Each of these components has different chemical properties and it turns out that one fraction has similar properties to cocoa butter.
 Not quite the same, but close enough for fake chocolate.

 Conclusion